henriquegogo/rest_in_peace/README.md

 /
 ```

-Get all items all from table
+Get all items from a table
 ```
 /table
 ```